 Unlike filing a claim for vehicle damage or injury, suing for pain and suffering following a car accident is quite complex.
 You will need an experienced Cochran, Kroll & Associates, P.C. personal injury attorney fighting your corner.

 8. How much does it cost to hire a car accident attorney?

-If obtained an injury in a car accident in Michigan, the upfront cost of hiring an auto accident attorney may be of concern due to mounting medical costs.
-Cochran, Kroll & Associates, P.C. car accident lawyers work on a contingency basis so you only need to pay a percentage of your financial compensation if you win your case.
+If you were hurt in a car accident in Michigan, the upfront cost of hiring an auto accident attorney may be of concern due to mounting medical expenses.
+Cochran, Kroll & Associates, P.C. car accident lawyers work on a contingency basis, so you only need to pay a percentage of your financial compensation if you win your case.
 We also provide a free consultation to evaluate your car accident case with no obligations to you.

 9. How much time is there to file a Michigan car accident lawsuit?

 Generally, if you have sustained injuries or incurred severe damage to your car in a Michigan car accident, you have three years from the date of the car crash to file a lawsuit against the at-fault driver.
-This is known as the statute of limitations and is applicable to both wrongful death and personal injury claims.
+This time frame is known as the statute of limitations and applies to wrongful death and personal injury claims.